 A Few Words on Feathered Dinosaurs

 Stealthiness and thievery could be very well typical for raptors if they did lived up to their names.
-Raptor, meaning “to seize or take by force” are not unlike birds of prey with their quick striking sickle-shaped claws.
-Of the coelurosaurian clade Maniraptora so far, are the closest ancestors to modern birds.
-Raptors are now considered the missing links between birds and scaly dinosaurs.
-They share uniquely bird-like traits: feathers (some capable of flight), hollow bones, hip structure, fused clavicles forming a wishbone, a hardened sternum (breastbone), egg laying, and possibly higher developed intelligence unlike the old dinosaurs.
-Goodbye t. rex.
+Raptor, meaning “to seize or take by force” are not unlike birds of prey with their quick striking sickled claws.
+Of the coelurosaurians Maniraptora, so far, are the closest ancestors to birds.
+Considered the missing links between birds and scaly dinosaurs they share uniquely bird-like traits: feathers (some capable of flight), hollow bones, hip structure, fused clavicles (a wishbone), a hardened sternum (breastbone), egg laying, and possibly a higher developed intelligence unlike the old dinosaurs.
+Goodbye to the likes of t. rex.

 The Origins of Flight, the Few, the Privileged

-Of all life on earth, only five families ever evolved powered flight; they exclusively belong to man, bugs, bats, birds, and the largest of flying reptiles -the pterosaurs.
-The first of which by unnatural means, but aviation does make use of bird-like designs: adjustable wings and tails, convexed upper surfaces, and rounded wing tips.
-All of these features reduce drag and create additional lift although, heavier-than-air aircrafts can simply forgo bird logic from jet fueled engines.
+Of all the life on earth, only five species ever evolved powered flight; they exclusively belong to man, bugs, bats, birds, and the largest of flying reptiles -the pterosaurs.
+The first by unnatural means, but manned aviation does make use of bird-like designs: adjustable wings and tails, convexed surfaces, and rounded wing tips.
+All of which reduce drag and create additional lift though heavey aircrafts can simply forgo bird logic by use of jet fueled engines.
 The two things required for true flight are thrust and lift; a speedy momentum followed by a steady stream of air currents.
-Something which flying squirrels, snakes, lizards, frogs, fish, and even the strange primate-like colugo (not photoshopped) are incapable of.
-Only birds, arguably the best fliers, can catch prey spiraling at 242 mph midair (25 g-forces) with their hooked talons as peregrine falcons often do.
+Something flying squirrels, snakes, lizards, frogs, fish, and even the strange monkey-like colugo are incapable of.
+Only birds, arguably the best fliers, can catch prey spiraling at 242 mph midair (25 g-forces) as peregrine falcons are recorded doing.

 The Mystery of How and Why Flight Became to Be

-It was probably similar to many of the same theories as why tetrapod descendants bothered crawling onto land such as food, predation, and adaptation to a changing new world.
-The evolution of locomotion whether by flight, swimming, and or running are shaped by behaviors from the pressures of the environment.
-Only the best can survive and notable mentions included the raptors which could possibly do all three.
+It was probably similar to many of the same theories as why tetrapod descendants walked onto land; such as food, predation, and adaptation to a changing new world.
+The evolution of locomotion whether by flight, swimming, and or running are shaped by behaviors from the pressures of environment.
+Only the best can survive and notable mentions included the raptor family which could possibly do all three.
 All raptors ran to catch prey or evade predators, some glided short distances as in the four-winged microraptors, and others swam as deinonychus inhabited swamps.
-Ancient avians were remarkable like today’s modern birds which are the fastest and most powerful fliers in the animal kingdom and evolved to be swimmers and runners as well.
-Penguins can swim 22 mph and ostriches average 43 mph, so raptors held the genetic makeup for particularly some dynamic creatures.
+Ancient avians were remarkable like today’s modern birds which are the fastest and most powerful fliers in the animal kingdom and evolved to become swimmers and runners as well.
+Today’s penguins can swim 22 mph and ostriches average 43 mph, so raptors held the genetic makeup for particularly some dynamic creatures.

 Of Ancient Avians

-The most famous was of course velociraptor, which weighed only 30 pounds but the largest and most completed giant found was achillobator, an 800 pound 20 foot monster by raptor standards.
-Found throughout the Mesozoic era, the age of reptiles, raptors lived from the deserts, plains, scrubs, woodland, swamps, to sub-tropical environments of their time.
-The long-lasting raptor reign endured, co-existing with much larger, fiercer theropods they outwitted competitors to leave a dynasty giving rise to today’s modern birds.
+Found throughout the Mesozoic era (the age of reptiles) raptors lived from deserts, plains, scrubs, woodland, swamps, to sub-tropical jungles of their time.
+Their long-lasting reign endured co-existing with much larger, fiercer theropods which were eventually outwitted as raptors are the only dinosaur to leave a modern dynasty giving rise modern birds.